John-Flavian/Introductory-Task-Python/README.md

-# Algo-Science-Assessment
+# Algorithmic Sciences Introductory Task

 ## Project Setup

-Follow these steps to set up and run the Algo-Science-Assessment project.
+Follow these steps to set up and run the Algorithmic-Sciences-Introductory-Task Project.

 ### Step 1: Create and Activate a Virtual Environment